-Keep in mind that one of the greatest roles we play is in helping you maintain the discipline to achieve investing success.
+Keep in mind that one of the greatest roles I play is in helping you maintain the discipline to achieve investing success.
 Discipline and patience can be some of an investor's best allies.
-As this is the final newsletter publication of 2018, please call if we can be of support as the year comes to an end.
+As this is the final newsletter publication of 2018, please call if I can be of support as the year comes to an end.
 Best wishes for the shorter and cooler days ahead.

-1. cnbc.com/2016/08/29/janitor-secretly-amassed-an-8-million-fortune.html; 2. articles.latimes.com/2010/mar/06/nation/la-na-millionaire-donation6-2010mar/06
+$1.\ cnbc.com/2016/08/29/janitor-secretly-amassed-an-8-million-fortune.html;\ 2.\ \ articles.latimes.com/2010/mar/06/nation/la-na-millionaire-donation6-2010mar06$